Cecilia7717/project-ml/README.md

 The performance of the two models is summarized in their confusion matrices.
 For Random Forest, the model correctly identified 1009 instances where a purchase did not occur (True Negatives) and 102 instances where a purchase occurred (True Positives).
 However, there were 89 False Negatives, where actual purchases were missed, and 33 False Positives, where purchases were incorrectly predicted.
 These results indicate that while the model performs well in identifying non-purchases, it struggles with predicting purchase outcomes.

 ---

 ## Discussion
-Interpret your results:

-- What worked well?
-- What challenges or limitations did you encounter?
-- How do the results address your problem statement?

 ### What Worked Well
 - The ensemble learning models, Random Forest and AdaBoost, proved effective in predicting online shopping purchasing intentions.
 Both models demonstrated strong performance, with accuracies of approximately 90%.
 Random Forest excelled in precision, indicating its ability to minimize false positive predictions, while AdaBoost performed slightly better in recall and F1 Score, suggesting its strength in identifying actual purchasers.